 - complex: are complex numbers that take the structure a+bJ where a and b are floating-point numbers and that 'J' represent the square root of -1 (imaginary number).

 Python has the capability and feature to convert within an expression containing the mixture of different types of values internally.

 - int(v): is used to convert any value 'v' to a plain integer

-- long(v): is used convert a value 'v' to a long integer
+- long(v): is used to convert a value 'v' to a long integer

-- float(v): is used convert a value 'v' to floating point value
+- float(v): is used to convert a value 'v' to floating-point value

 - complex(v): is used convert a value 'v' to the complex number having real part 'v' and imaginary part as 0